jefflunt/nmspec/README.md

-`nmspec` (short for 'network message specification') is a subset of YAML used to specify the format of communication protocols between two sides of a network connection.
+`nmspec`, short for 'network message specification', is a subset of YAML used to specify the format of communication protocols between two sides of a network connection.

 As a starting point this gem will support network messengers in these two